jadijadi/lpic1book/content/1084_manage_printers_and_printing.md

 | cupsenable | enables the actual/physical printing of the jobs |
 | cupsdisable | disables the physical printing of the jobs |

-> In all cases you have to provide the printer name of the printer. it is also possible to provide a reason using `-r` switch.
+> In all cases, you have to provide the printer name of the printer.
+It is also possible to provide a reason using `-r` switch.

 ```
 $ cupsdisable Apple-Dot-Matrix -r "need more paper"